scijs/scijs-ndarray-for-matlab-users/README.md

-# scijs ndarrays for MATLAB users
+# scijs/ndarray for MATLAB users

 > Common [scijs/ndarray](https://github.com/scijs/ndarray) operations for people familar with MATLAB (or at least not familiar with [scijs](https://github.com/scijs))